rrainey/tempo-insights/docs/tempo_insights_architecture.md

 Background Analysis Worker: Post-processing of data and creation of derived insights (formations, stats).

+Background Sync Workers (optional): Database replication monitoring, conflict detection and resolution, storage file synchronization between instances.

-These three operate concurrently and cooperatively.
+These components operate concurrently and cooperatively, with the sync workers adding an optional layer for multi-instance deployments.

 This separation aligns with the clarification that the Bluetooth harvesting can run separate, while some device actions need to be in the web backend.
-It also adheres to the idea that no specialized real-time server (like WebSocket server) is needed since polling suffices, simplifying the integration – we don’t need to push from background to front-end directly, we just write to DB and front-end pulls.
+It also adheres to the idea that no specialized real-time server (like WebSocket server) is needed since polling suffices, simplifying the integration — we don't need to push from background to front-end directly, we just write to DB and front-end pulls.

 Finally, we ensure that all these pieces can run on the Raspberry Pi 5 reliably.
 Node.js should be fine on that ARM architecture; Prisma will connect to the local Postgres; BlueZ is available on Ubuntu and mcumgr can be compiled or installed.
 We may need to run the Next.js server in production mode (next start with a built app) which typically is one process; our workers are separate Node processes started via separate scripts.

 By clearly delineating which services are in-process vs out-of-process, we reduce complexity in the code (each part can be relatively independent) and we can scale or troubleshoot them individually.
-For example, if logs aren’t being processed, we look at the worker process without disturbing the web server.
+For example, if logs aren't being processed, we look at the worker process without disturbing the web server.
+The sync workers add to this modularity: if synchronization encounters issues, only those workers need attention while core functionality (device scanning, analysis, web UI) continues operating normally.
 This architecture is modular and robust, fitting the needs of a small-scale but multi-functional system deployed on dedicated hardware.